GD-park/Kaggle_Quora/README.md

 - Need to use GPU(I used CPU so it takes very long time to dirve the model)

-If you see the summary you can see the all of our process Thank you!
+If you see the Summary.ipynb you can see the all of our process Thank you!